 - Magnetic resonance (MR) conditional pacemaker

-- Assists the heart in pumping blood throughout the body and increasing oxygen supply to organs
+- Assists the heart's left ventricle in pumping blood throughout the body and increasing oxygen supply to organs

 - MitraClip Transcatheter Mitral Valve Repair System